Rules & Regulations

 PETS IN PARKS

-- Pets must be on leash at all parks, trails, and open spaces owed by Washoe County
+- Pets must be on leash at all parks, trails, and open spaces owned by Washoe County

 - Dog waste must be picked up!